hannestschofenig/tschofenig-ids/tls-key-update/draft-tschofenig-tls-new-key-update.md

 # Example

 {{fig-key-update}} shows the interaction between a TLS 1.3 client and server graphically.
-The example flow shows an update of the sending keys of the client.
+This section shows an example message exchange where a client updates its sending keys.

 There are three phases worthwhile to highlight: